Step 9: Production Ready #

 Sharing data across projects: litmus data promote #

 litmus init --starter ships your project with a data_dir: data override in litmus.yaml.
-Runs land in the project-local data/ folder so your tutorial / mock-instrument exploration doesn't pollute the global store every other project on this machine will share.
+Runs land in the project-local data/ folder so your tutorial and mock-instrument runs stay out of the shared global store other projects use.

 When you're ready to share data across projects and benches — typically once you have real hardware wired up and you want operator-UI access from any directory — run: